susan-davis/stellar-core/BIBLE.md

 Technology in the 2270s follows all the tropes of the source material.

 #### Starship Technology
-Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, always
+Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.

 #### Personal Technology
-The
+Stellar Command personnel have

 ## Major Powers
 ### The Stellar Union